arnaudbos/i-rant/content/loom-part-2-blocking.md

 {{< /gallery >}}

 During the first step, the kernel is going to _suspend_ the execution of the current thread.
-In order to do this, it is going to save a few things such as the current instruction or process counter (on which instruction did the thread pause), the thread's current call stack, the state of CPU registers it was accessing, etc.
+In order to do this, it is going to save a few things, such as the current instruction or process counter (on which instruction did the thread pause), the thread's current call stack, the state of CPU registers it was accessing, etc.

 {{< gallery title="1/2: save execution state" >}}